Osman Bey (character): In other media

 Kuruluş/Osmancık (1988), by Cihan Ünal, adapted from a novel by the same name.

-Coincidentally, Ünal later accepted the offer to portray the role of Osman Ghazi for a second time, in the upcoming seventh season of the historical fiction series Kuruluş: Osman, thus replacing actor Burak Özçivit, who formerly portrayed the role for a record six seasons. Ünal will go on to portray Osman in his latter years.
+Coincidentally, Ünal later accepted the offer to portray the role of Osman Ghazi for a second time, in the historical fiction series Kuruluş: Orhan, thus replacing actor Burak Özçivit, who formerly portrayed the role for a record six seasons. Ünal will go on to portray Osman in his latter years.